creighton-gorai/Shiny/README.md

 Shiny is an R package that makes it easy to build interactive web apps straight from R.<br/>
 You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.<br/>
 You can also extend your shiny apps with CSS themes, htmlwidgets, and JavaScript actions.<br/>

 You can view Shiny website [here](https://shiny.rstudio.com/).

 **_What is RStudio?_**

+RStudio is a company that develops free and open tools for R and enterprise-ready professional products for teams to scale and share work.<br/>
-You can view RStudio for more information [here](https://www.rstudio.com/).
+For more information on RStudio you can click [here](https://www.rstudio.com/).

+**_What is R?_**

+R is a programming language and environment for statistical computing and graphics.

+For more informatino on R you can click [here](https://www.r-project.org/).

 ### Markdown